Jaffe2718/uav_toolkit/docs/dev/01/Feasibility_Analysis.md

 ### Objectives

-1. To develop a tool that can be used to process UAV remote sensing data.
+1. To develop a UAV image correction and leveling tool based on ArcGIS Pro.
 2. To provide a series of functions or develop a tool to help users process UAV remote sensing data more efficiently.
 3. To provide a series of functions or develop a tool to help users visualize UAV remote sensing data in 3D.
-4. To provide a series of functions or develop a tool to help users detect targets and output the objectification of the grid based on the 3D scene of ArcGIS Pro.
-5. To develop a tool that can be used to check the accuracy of image matching based on ArcGisPro.
+4. To develop a tool that can be used to check the accuracy of image matching based on ArcGisPro.
-6. To develop a tool that can be used to optimize the deep learning processing of UAV remote sensing images based on ArcGls Pro.
+5. To develop a tool that can be used to optimize the deep learning processing of UAV remote sensing images based on ArcGls Pro.
-7. To integrate the above functions into one or more toolkits (`*.tbx`) and provide a user-friendly interface with the user documentations as the final product.
+6. To integrate the above functions into one or more toolkits (`*.tbx`) and provide a user-friendly interface with the user documentations as the final product.

 ### Range of Application